bbeaudreault/factorio-mcp/README.md

 mcp dev src/factorio_mcp/server.py:app --with-editable .
 ```

-### Install the Factorio mod

-Copy `factorio_mod/mcp-controller` into your server's `mods/` directory (zip the folder or copy as-is) and restart the server.
-The mod registers two RCON commands:

-- `mcp-query <json>`
-- `mcp-action <json>`

-These commands return JSON via RCON for the MCP server to consume.
+### Server command permissions

+Because the MCP server sends `/c` commands over RCON, your Factorio server must allow console commands for RCON (the default `allow-commands=admins-only` works, since RCON is treated as admin).
+If your server disables `/c`, enable it on a development server before use.

 ## Available tools

 The MCP server exposes these tools to the LLM:

-- `ping` – verifies connectivity with the mod.
+- `ping` – verifies connectivity with the Factorio server.
 - `list_players` – returns connected players and locations.
 - `player_state(player)` – reports position, surface, health, and main inventory counts for a player.
 - `find_resources(resource_name, x, y, radius, surface?)` – finds resource entities near a point.
-- `build_entities(player, entities, consume_items?)` – asks the mod to place entities on behalf of a player (optionally consuming items from their inventory).
+- `build_entities(player, entities, consume_items?)` – asks the server to place entities on behalf of a player (optionally consuming items from their inventory).
 - `teleport_player(player, x, y, surface?)` – teleports a player (useful for setup/testing).

 ## How it works

-The MCP server translates tool calls into RCON commands understood by the mod.
-The mod executes queries or actions and responds with structured JSON.
-This split keeps in-game logic authoritative while letting the LLM plan and act through the MCP abstraction.
+The MCP server translates tool calls into Lua snippets sent via `/c` over RCON.
+Each snippet validates inputs, runs the relevant game-side logic, and emits structured JSON back through `rcon.print` for the MCP client to parse.

 ## Testing